 Pick a type of cake that won't crumble when you spear it on the fork or dip it into the pot, such as angel food or pound cake.

 Buy or make an uncut pan of brownies.
 Freeze the brownie slab and then cut it into bite-sized cubes.
 Keep them in the freezer until serving time.
 A chocoholic's dream!

 Buy or make a crustless cheesecake (or slice off the crumb crust neatly).
 Freeze it until very firm, then cut it into cubes.
 (Use a very sharp knife dipped in hot water, wiping off the blade with a paper towel and dipping it in hot water again before each new cut.)
 Put the cheesecake cubes back into the freezer until serving time so they won't melt or fall apart when they are dipped into the warm chocolate.
 Sinfully delicious!

 Purchased ladyfingers are fine.
-Homemade are even better!
+Homemade is even better!

 Crisp Lace Cookies

-These are definitely finger food.
+These are definitely finger foods.
 Buy or make the kind that is rolled around a wooden spoon handle while hot, giving you a convenient handle for dipping.